 So, students can use all the help they can get.
 By sponsoring a scholarship, accounting firms will be supporting tomorrow’s leaders and closing the achievement gap, among other things.

 Accounting firms can sponsor scholarships for a wide audience, or they can tailor the scholarships to suit any cause or purpose — say, women in STEM (Science, Technology, Engineering and Math) or the military.

 For example, Crowe LLP, one of the top 10 U.S. accounting and consulting firms, has a scholarship aimed at computer science students.
-To quality for the Crowe LLP Outstanding Computer Science Student scholarship, recipients must be juniors who are U.S. high school grads with demonstrated leadership skills and an excellent academic record.
+To qualify for the Crowe LLP Outstanding Computer Science Student scholarship, recipients must be juniors who are U.S. high school grads with demonstrated leadership skills and an excellent academic record.